-Medical Center, New Orleans.70 The \$600 million requested for the VA is designated for the Construction, Major Projects account to be used for rebuilding the VA medical center in New Orleans.
+Medical Center, New Orleans.
+The Administration requested \$600 million for VA's Construction, Major Projects account to be used for rebuilding the VA Medical Center in New Orleans.
 Proposed funding for this project was previously included in the October 28, 2005 request, but Congress provided only \$75 million for advance planning and design in P.L.
 109-148.
 The conference committee did not include the full amount of funding because it felt that there was insufficient information to determine the actual cost of the project.
 In the FY2006 conference report, H.Rept.
 109-359, VA was directed to report to the Committees on Appropriations of both Houses of Congress by February 28, 2006, on the long term plans for the replacement hospital construction.
-This report was submitted on time.
+The report submitted by VA estimated that the cost of construction of a new VA Medical Center in New Orleans would be \$636 million.
+91

-The supplemental further includes a general provision to enable the VA to use \$122 million of the \$225 million included for the Medical Services account in P.L.
+The supplemental further included a general provision to enable the VA to use \$122 million of the \$225 million included for the Medical Services account in P.L.
 109-148 for activation of the new hospital in New Orleans.
 VA would be allowed to transfer this money among the appropriate accounts for the purpose of funding these activation costs.

 Congressional Action.
-House-passed supplemental recommends \$550 million for rebuilding the VA medical center in New Orleans, \$50 million less than requested.
-In addition, the Secretary of Veterans Affairs is authorized to transfer up to \$275 million of the amount appropriated to the "Medical Services" account, to be used only for unanticipated costs related to the global war on terror.
+The House-passed supplemental recommends \$550 million for rebuilding the VA Medical Center in New Orleans, \$50 million less than the Administration's request.
+In addition, the Secretary of Veterans Affairs is authorized to transfer up to \$275 million of this amount to the "Medical Services" account, to be used only for unanticipated costs related to the global war on terror.
 Availability of the \$550 million appropriation is made contingent on the enactment of authority for it by June 30, 2006.